lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 For observations which have dither, the sky coordinates and the detector coordinates will not have a one-to-one mapping, but will change as a function of time.

-Finally, Figure 1 also shows that multiple chips can be specified.
-In this case, only events which fall within the chip regions are detected.
+Finally, Figure 1 also shows that multiple "chips" can be specified.
+In SOXS, chips are simply elements which are capable of detecting X-ray photons.
+Only events which fall within chip regions are detected.
 For more information on how multiple chips can be specified for a particlular instrument, see :ref:`chips`.

 .. warning::